Activity While Traveling

 Making Camp

 The players must search the environment and find a proper location for setting up camp.
 Depending on the location, the camp can have different properties.
-If a character performed the Scout activity on the last leg, they may make an Intelligence (Investigation) check, while characters that Kept Watch may make a Wisdom (Perception) check with disadvantage.
+Make a Survival check (or an Investigation check with -1d) to search for a camp site.
+If the character performed a distracting activity on the last travel leg, then the check suffers an additional -1d.
 For each 5 points of the best result among all rolls, the campsite has one or more properties, some even improved.

 If none of the party took either activity, they need to spend an additional hour to find a suitable campsite.